-- 1. Send a START condition on the bus. - 2.
-Send the device address and read/write bit = LOW.
-The BUF16820 will acknowledge this byte. - Send either the DAC_1 address byte to start at the first DAC, or send the address byte for whichever DAC will be the first in the sequence of DACs to be updated.
-The BUF16820 will begin with this DAC and step through subsequent DACs in sequential order. - 4.
-Send the bytes of data.
-Begin by sending the most significant byte (bits D15-D8, of which only bits D9 and D8 have meaning, and bits D15-D14 must not be 01), followed by the least significant byte (bits D7-D0).
-The first two bytes are for the DAC addressed in step 3.
+- 1. Send a START condition on the bus. - Send the device address and read/write bit = LOW.
+The BUF20820 will acknowledge this byte. - Send either the DAC_1 address byte to start at the first DAC, or send the address byte for whichever DAC will be the first in the sequence of DACs to be updated.
+The BUF20820 will begin with this DAC and step through subsequent DACs in sequential order. - 4.
+Send the bytes of data; begin by sending the most significant byte (bits D15-D8, of which only bits D9 and D8 have meaning, and bits D15-D14 must not be 01), followed by the least significant byte (bits D7-D0).
+The first two bytes are for the DAC addressed in step 3 above.
 Its register is automatically updated after receiving the second byte.
-The next two bytes are for the following DAC; that DAC register is updated after receiving the fourth byte.
+The next two bytes are for the following DAC.
+That DAC register is updated after receiving the fourth byte.
 This process continues until the registers of all following DACs have been updated.
-The BUF16820 will continue to accept data for a total of 20 DACs; however, the four data sets following the 14th data set will be meaningless.
-The 19th and 20th data sets will apply to V{COM1} and V{COM2} .
-The write disable bit cannot be accessed using this method.
-It must be written to using the write to a single DAC register procedure. - 5.
+The last address, 10100, is the address of the write disable bit and cannot be accessed using this method.
+It must be written using the write to a single DAC register procedure. - 5.
 Send a STOP condition on the bus.

-The BUF16820 acknowledges each byte.
+The BUF20820 will acknowledge each byte.
 To terminate communication, send a STOP or START condition on the bus.
 Only DAC registers that have received both bytes of data will be updated.